mjbradvica/personal-website-articles/2021/blazor-series/UsingSassInASPNetCore/using-sass-in-asp-net-core-including-blazor.md

 Once the file is added, open the command prompt or Git Bash then navigate to the solution level where the package.json file is located.
 (One of the easiest methods of navigation is in File Explorer, right-click -> Git Bash Here)

-We want to add the following packages as a dev dependency and bulma as a normal dependency.
+We want to add the following packages as a dev dependency and Bulma as a normal dependency.

 - Grunt
 - Grunt CLI